Jan-Novak00/Enrollments1/Milestone1/Enrollments_feature_breakdown.md

 - fetch data for concrete lecture or practical (call API of schedule module)
 - propagete information about student enrolment cancallation (update database)

+##### Cancel enrolment validation
+- check, if student can cancel enrolment (e.g. passed the date to which studnet can cancel enrolment by its own)
+- allow to set cancel enrolment conditions for students (by study department officer)
+- allow student to see cancel enrolement conditions

 ## Feature: Student Enrollment Management
 As a study department officer, I need to be able to enroll and unenroll students from a course so that I can handle eligible student's individual needs.